ppjk1/conference-central/README.md

 - `name` is required
 - If `startDate` and `endDate` are defined on the parent Conference entity, then the Session `date` must fall within conference dates.
 - `startTime` should be entered as a time string of the format HH:MM in 24-hour format.
 For datastore, the time string is converted to integer seconds.
 Two conversion functions were added to `utils.py` to facilitate turning a time string like `"12:00"` into integer seconds and back again.
 This was done to ease time comparisons for the 'query problem' seen below from Task 3.
+- `duration` is stored as a simple `StringProperty` with no restrictions on how values are formatted.
 - `typeOfSession` is implemented as an Enum and accepts the following values:
     - `NOT_SPECIFIED`
     - `KEYNOTE`